The pile began forming long before race day.

-The Berkshire Ultra Running Community for Service (BURCS) played host to its fifth annual Sweltering Summer Ultramarathon on Saturday, Aug.
-12, at Clapp Park in Pittsfield, Mass.
-Continue reading Results: Sweltering Summer 8-Hour Ultra
+The Berkshire Ultra Running Community for Service played host to its sixth annual Sweltering Summer 8-Hour Ultra on Saturday, Aug.
+10, at Clapp Park in Pittsfield, Mass.
+Yuki Chorney earned the No. 2 spot on the women’s course record board with her 51.16-mile performance while Eric Ciocca earned the men’s victory in his BURCS debut.
+Continue reading Results: BURCS Sweltering Summer 8-Hour Ultra